Cycling the Philippines

 Never mind swimming with the shoals of sardines !
 The main tourist drag was so congested, we felt like human sardines and didn't even make it to Panagsama beach.

-Above: The quieter side of Moalboal
+Above: The quieter side of Moalboal, Cebu

 Escaping the madness, we found a perfect Airbnb at a much quieter spot just out of town.